ansell/rdf4j-schema-generator/README.md

   -f,--format <input-format>              mime-type of the input file (will try
-                                          to guess if absent) -h,--help                               print this help -l,--language <prefLang>                preferred language for vocabulary
+                                          to guess if absent) -h,--help                               print this help -l,--language <prefLang>                preferred language for schema
                                           labels
   -n,--name <ns>                          the name of the namespace (will try to
                                           guess from the input file if absent)